socialappslab/bc-examples/README.md

 ###### AMQP to SMTP

+- BCs:

+This example has two BCs:

+1) *amqp-subscriber BC*: it subscribes to an AMQP broker and sends events to the Social Communication Platform via AMQP.
+Note that there is no protocol mediation between the AMQP broker and the Social Communication Platform since they both talk AMQP; however, this BC is needed as a AMQP subscription endpoint.

+2) *smtp-sender BC*: it receives AMQP messages from the Social Communication Platform and sends them using the SMTP protocol.

 - Dummy Producer:

 There is a AMQP producer written for Node.js.

 ###### HTTP to SMTP

+This example has two BCs:

+1) *http-endpoint BC*: it is an HTTP server exposing a POST method.
+It sends received messages to the Social Communication Platform via AMQP.
+2) *smtp-sender BC*: it receives AMQP messages from the Social Communication Platform and sends them using the SMTP protocol.

 - Dummy Producer:

 There are two types of the HTTP producer: one sending **x-www-form-urlencoded** data; the other sending **json** data.
 Both types of producers are available in Java and un curl.

 ###### AMQP to HTTP

+This example includes only one BC:

+1) *http-sender BC*: it receives AMQP messages from the Social Communication Platform and sends them via HTTP to an HTTP server.

 - Dummy Producer: